jasper-zanjani/notes/win/pwsh.md

 New-Partition -DiskNumber 3 -UseMaximumSize -DriveLetter F | Format-Volume -NewFileSystemLabel “PLABS-Test” -FileSystem ReFS
 ```
 ##### Enable-DedupVolume
-[Enable-DedupVolume -UsageType]: #enable-dedupvolume '```&#10;PS C:\> Enable-DedupVolume -UsageType&#10;```&#10;Specifies the expected type of workload for the volume&#10;Acceptables values include:&#10;  - `Default`: Equivalent to "General Purpose File Server" in the GUI.
+[Enable-DedupVolume -UsageType]: #enable-dedupvolume '```&#10;[PS] Enable-DedupVolume -UsageType&#10;```&#10;Specifies the expected type of workload for the volume&#10;Acceptables values include:&#10;  - `Default`: Equivalent to "General Purpose File Server" in the GUI.
 This configures deduplication to be suitable to typical file server functions, like shared folders, Work Folders, and Folder Redirection.&#10;  - `HyperV`: Equivalent to "Virtual Desktop Infrastructure (VDI) Server" in the GUI.
 This configures Deduplication to occur in the background, with in-use and partial files optimized.&#10;  - `Backup`: Equivalent to "Virtualized Backup Server" in the GUI.
 Intended for use with backup applications, like Microsoft DPM.
 Deduplication is a priority process, and in-use files are optimized.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 156'

 [`UsageType`][Enable-DedupVolume -UsageType]